 Under the terms of the 2008 Plan, the Compensation Committee of the Company's Board of Directors may grant shares, options or similar rights having either a fixed or variable price related to the fair market value of the shares and with an exercise or conversion privilege related to the passage of time, the occurrence of one or more events, or the satisfaction of performance criteria or other conditions, or any other security with the value derived from the value of the shares.
-Such awards include stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights.
+Such awards include stock options, restricted stock, restricted stock appreciation rights and dividend equivalent rights.

 The Compensation Committee may grant nonstatutory stock options under the 2008 Plan at a price of not less than 100% of the fair market value of the Company's common stock on the date the option is granted.
-Incentive stock options under the 2008 Plan may be granted at a price of not less than 100% of the fair market value of the Company's common stock on the date the option is granted.
-Incentive stock options granted to employees who, on the date of grant, own stock representing more than 10% of the voting power of all of the Company's classes of stock are granted at an exercise price of not less than 110% of the fair market value of the Company's common stock.
-The maximum term of these incentive stock options granted to employees who own stock possessing more than 10% of the voting power of all classes of the Company's stock may not exceed five years.
-The maximum term of an incentive stock option granted to any other participant may not exceed ten years.
+Incentive stock options granted at a price of not less than 100% of the fair market value of the Company's common stock on the date the option is granted.
+Incentive stock options granted to employees who, on the date of grant, own stock representing more than 10% of the fair market value of the Company's common stock on the date the option is granted.
+Incentive stock options granted to employees who, on the date of grant, own stock options granted to employees who own stock species of stock are granted at a exercise price of not less than 110% of the fair market value of the Company's common stock.
+The maximum term of these incentive stock options granted to employees who own stock options granted to employees who own stock option granted to any other participant may not exceed five years.
 The Compensation Committee determines the term and exercise or purchase price of all other awards granted under the 2008 Plan.
 The Compensation Committee also determines the terms and conditions of awards, including the vesting schedule and any forfeiture provisions.
-Awards under the 2008 Plan may vest upon the passage of time or upon the attainment of certain performance criteria established by the Compensation
+Awards under the 2008 Plan may vest upon the passage of time or upon the attainment of certain performance criteria established by the Compensation Committee.